farhanriyandi/relation-database/README.md

 # Part 1 - Schema Database

 penjelasan:
-1 to many: pelanggan dengan transaction one to many: payment_method dengan transaction one to many: transaction dengan transaction_detail one to many: product dengan transaction_detail one to many: product_type dengan product one to one: product_description dengan product one to many: merk dengan product
+one to many: pelanggan dengan transaction

+one to many: payment_method dengan transaction

+one to many: transaction dengan transaction_detail

+one to many: product dengan transaction_detail

+one to many: product_type dengan product

+one to one: product_description dengan product

+one to many: merk dengan product

 # Part 2 - Data Definition Language